- Enjoy alpine views in Triglav National Park

 The descent from Vršič Pass leads to the remote Trenta Valley in the heart of Triglav National Park.
-This breathtaking valley is also the source of the emerald-colored Soča River, considered by many people to be the most beautiful rivers in Europe.
+This breathtaking valley is also the source of the emerald-colored Soča River, considered by many people to be one of the most beautiful rivers in Europe.
 You'll ride along the river to the village of Bovec, which is also the center of outdoor sporting activities in the area.
-Opt for a zip-lining session or take the rest of the day to explore your idyllic surroundings on your own.
+Opt for a zip-lining session, paddle down the white water, or take the rest of the day to explore your idyllic surroundings on your own.

 Cycling distance: 30.5 miles (49 km)